seandearnaley/brainstrike-typescript-starter/README.md

 - graphql tools older version using older @types/ws with breaking changes, had to add a resolution to address for "@types/ws": "8.5.4" in package.json.

 - typeorm has to be stuck to 0.2.22, higher versions break tests and have not been addressed by typeorm.
 Issue still open after years: https://github.com/typeorm/typeorm/issues/5676

+- updated github actions to use specific Yarn version with corresponding .yarnrc.yml set to 3.6.0, included the releases in the repo to stay fixed

+- may make some more changes to streamline the repo into yarn workspaces, tbd